A Survey on Federated Unlearning: Challenges, Methods, and Future Directions: Federated Unlearning Methods

 Unlearning performed by the server and remaining clients typically offers greater potential compared to standalone server unlearning.
 This is because the remaining clients contribute valuable information about the remaining data, which enables the server to enhance its unlearning process.
 In this context, the server may or may not have access to historical information.

 This research direction is arguably pioneered by the design of FedEraser \cite{liu2021federaser}, as shown in Figure \ref{fig:FedEraser}.
 The core concept of FedEraser is that the current global model can be reconstructed using only the initial model and historical clients' gradients at each round.
 Consequently, unlearning boils down to eliminating the influence of the target client on the historical gradients, i.e., calibrating historical gradients.
 To achieve this goal, for a historical FL round $i$ with the stored gradients $G_i$ and a calibrated global model $M_{i-1}$ for the previous round, each remaining client $u_j$ calculates a local calibration direction $c_i^j$ based on its local data $D_j$ and $M_{i-1}$.
 The local calibration directions are then aggregated by the server to derive a global calibration direction $c_i$, which enables the server to calculate calibrated historical gradients $G_i^{\prime}$ and to obtain a calibrated global model $M_i$ via $G_i^{\prime}$.
 This iterative process continues round-by-round until all historical gradients are successfully calibrated, resulting in the server obtaining a final calibrated global model, eliminating the influence of the target client.
 To enhance unlearning efficiency, the server stores clients' gradients at intervals of every $\Delta t$ rounds, leading to a trade-off between unlearning performance and resource consumption in terms of memory and computation.
-Building upon the unlearning concept introduced in FedEraser, a similar efficiency-enhancing technique is employed in FRU \cite{yuan2023federated} for federated recommendations.
+Improve upon FedEraser, Crab \cite{jiang2024towards} and Fast-FedUL \cite{huynh2024fast} optimize storage efficiency by selectively storing important gradients, while Sharding Eraser \cite{lin2024scalable} compress storage using coding-based techniques.
+A similar idea is adopted in \cite{wang2024forget} focusing on ranking tasks instead of classification tasks.
+Building upon the unlearning concept introduced in FedEraser, an efficiency-enhancing technique is employed in FRU \cite{yuan2023federated} for federated recommendations.
 In FRU, only the important updates to clients' item embeddings are stored.
 In line with FedEraser \cite{liu2021federaser} and FRU \cite{yuan2023federated}, FedRecover \cite{cao2023fedrecover} also entails the storage of historical gradients and global models.
 In FedRecover, to prevent the remaining clients from computing exact model updates for fine-tuning, which can lead to significant computational overhead, the server calculates updates for the remaining clients using historical gradients and global models, as described below:

 where $\mathbf{H}_t^i=\int_0^1 \mathbf{H}\left(\overline{\boldsymbol{w}}_t+z\left(\hat{\boldsymbol{w}}_t-\overline{\boldsymbol{w}}_t\right)\right) d z$ is an integrated Hessian matrix for the $i$th client in the $t$th round.
 Denote the global-model difference in the $t$th round as $\Delta \boldsymbol{w}_t=\hat{\boldsymbol{w}}_t-\overline{\boldsymbol{w}}_t$ and the model-update difference of the $i$th client in the $t$th round as $\Delta \boldsymbol{g}_t^i=\boldsymbol{g}_t^i-\overline{\boldsymbol{g}}_t^i$.
 The Hessian matrix $\tilde{\boldsymbol{H}}_t^i$ for the $i$th client in the $t$th round can be approximated as